 by Thomas E. McNamara

-Ambassador McNamara is Adjunct Professor at George Washington University’s Elliott School of International Affairs.
-A career diplomat, he left government in 1998, but returned after 9/11 as Senior Advisor to the Secretary of State.
-He also served as Assistant Secretary of State; Ambassador to Colombia; Special Assistant to the President; and Ambassador for Counterterrorism.
-He was President of the Americas Society, the Council of the Americas, and the Diplomacy Center Foundation.
+Ambassador McNamara is Adjunct Professor at GWU’s Elliott School of International Affairs.
+A career diplomat, he served as a deputy to the Director of National Intelligence; Assistant Secretary of State; Special Assistant to the President; Ambassador to Colombia; Ambassador-at-Large for Counterterrorism; and other senior positions.